Tadhamon Bank: History

 Tadhamon Bank is considered one of the largest, classic banks in Yemen.
 It was founded in 1996 based on the Islamic Banks Law in the republic of Yemen.

-TIIB was established initially under the name of Yemen Islamic Bank for Investment and Development and was later renamed to TIIB (Tadhamon international Islamic Bank) to reflect its business expansion ambitions.
+Tadhamon international Islamic Bank (TIIB) was established initially under the name of Yemen Islamic Bank for Investment and Development and was later renamed to TIIB (Tadhamon international Islamic Bank) to reflect its business expansion ambitions.

 In 2008, the bank was rated the most efficient Islamic bank in a low-income country, and by 2009 it had become the second largest Islamic financial institution by assets in the MENA region.